StarostinV/exeplmary_code/README.md

 batched implementation of HMC algorithm allows efficient memory usage for without overhead from multiprocessing.

+For the implementation, see __hamilonian_mc.py__ file.
+Below is a brief illustration of an algorithm in action with 32k chains processed in parallel.

 ```python
 """
 Illustration of an algorithm in action.